Cross-cultural Perspectives in Aboriginal Health Workshop

 It is essential that visitors to communities have an understanding of Aboriginal life from a historical and current perspective.
 There needs to be insight into the harm inflicted on communities by the process of colonisation and government policies that have eroded economic, political, cultural and spiritual practices.

-This Program aims to support staff in practicing and participating in Aboriginal communities in a culturally appropriate manner.
+This Program aims to support staff and students in practicing and participating in Aboriginal communities in a culturally appropriate manner.
 This initial workshop will be built upon in the future to allow for a greater depth of understanding and competence in service provision to Aboriginal individuals and communities resulting in culturally safe practices.

 As you progress through this workshop, you will:

 - explore your own thoughts regarding why there is currently such a discrepancy in the life expectancy between Aboriginal and non-Aboriginal populations in Australia

 - look at the importance of Aboriginal lifestyle and cultural practices prior to British colonisation and the impact of colonisation on these elements

 - challenge the myths that have (and still do to this day) negatively stigmatise Aboriginal Australians

 - examine your current practices and interactions with Aboriginal individuals and communities

 - reflect on how you can contribute to improving cross cultural communication, interaction, health outcomes and well-being.